pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 Heterogeneous Graph Samplers
 ----------------------------

-PyG provides various functionalities for sampling heterogeneous graphs, *i.e.* in the standard :class:`torch_geometric.loader.NeighborLoader` class  or in dedicated heterogeneous graph samplers such as :class:`torch_geometric.loader.HGTLoader`.
+:pyg:`PyG` provides various functionalities for sampling heterogeneous graphs, *i.e.* in the standard :class:`torch_geometric.loader.NeighborLoader` class  or in dedicated heterogeneous graph samplers such as :class:`torch_geometric.loader.HGTLoader`.
 This is especially useful for efficient representation learning on large heterogeneous graphs, where processing the full number of neighbors is too computationally expensive.
 Heterogeneous graph support for other samplers such as :class:`torch_geometric.loader.ClusterLoader` or :class:`torch_geometric.loader.GraphSAINTLoader` will be added soon.
 Overall, all heterogeneous graph loaders will produce a :class:`~torch_geometric.data.HeteroData` object as output, holding a subset of the original data, and mainly differ in the way their sampling procedures works.